firezone/firezone/terraform/examples/gcp_nat_gateway/README.md

 ## Upgrading

-To upgrade the Gateway(s) to the latest version, simply update the `token` and issue a `terraform apply` which will trigger a rolling update of the Gateway(s).
+To upgrade the Gateway(s) to the latest version, simply update the `token` and issue a `terraform apply` which will trigger a redeployment of the Gateway(s).

+This will incur about a minute or two of downtime as Terraform destroys the existing Gateway(s) and deploys new ones in their place.

+### Minimal downtime upgrades

+To achieve a minimal downtime upgrade, add more `google_compute_instance_template`s, each with their own `token`.
+When it comes time to upgrade, update the `token` variable for each one individually, issuing a `terraform apply` in between.
+We recommend 3 or more `google_compute_instance_template`s if you plan to use this method.

+This will ensure that at least two groups of Gateways are always online and serving traffic as you roll over the old ones.